Mounika-17/titanic_survival_v2/README.md

-formatted README.md — just copy and paste this version directly into your file.
-It will render perfectly on GitHub with proper spacing, bullets, and headings.

 #  Titanic Survival Prediction | End-to-End Machine Learning Project

 This project predicts whether a passenger survived in the Titanic disaster using machine learning techniques.